mashery/portal-theme-starter-kit/docs/1-quick-start.md

 You need to explicitly activate Blackbeard to use it.
 By default, your Portal will have the standard Portal front end enabled.

-<mark markdown="1">*__Note:__ This step can only be completed by a Mashery employee with MashDash access.
-If you're a Mashery customer, please contact your Mashery representative to enable Blackbeard for you.*</mark>
+**This step can only be completed by a TIBCO Mashery employee.
+Please contact your representative or open a support request to enable Blackbeard on your portal.**

-0. Log into MashDash.
-0. Click the `Config` tab.
-0. Scroll down to `Enhanced Portal Configuration`.
-0. Check the box for `Enables the modernized portal experience.`.
-0. Update the `Portal Assets Domain` to `https://s3-us-west-1.amazonaws.com/mashery.assets`.
-In the future, we'll use a dedicated CDN.
-0. Scroll to the bottom and click `Save`.

 ## Step 2: Pick a Theme